Continuous Data Import from Object Storage Using Pipe

 -

-Duplicate Import Prevention Mechanism: To avoid duplicate imports, the load_history function records the copy import history files of the current table.
-When Pipe executes, it deduplicates based on the load_history table name and the import file name, ensuring that existing files are not imported again.
-If you need to import already recorded files, you can manually execute the copy command.
-The load_history records are currently retained for 7 days.
+load_historyfunction records the COPY import history for the current table.
+When Pipe executes, it deduplicates based on theload_historytable name and import file name, ensuring already-imported files are not re-imported.
+If you need to re-import a recorded file, manually execute a COPY command.
+Records inload_historyare retained for 7 days. -

 Use Cases

-- Real-time Data Synchronization: When your data is stored in object storage and needs to be frequently synchronized to obtain the latest data in a timely manner.
+- Real-time Data Synchronization: When data is stored in object storage and needs frequent synchronization to access the latest data.

-- Cost Optimization: Importing and exporting data on object storage can avoid incurring network public traffic costs.
-Especially within the same region, you can specify object storage for intranet transmission, further reducing costs.
+- Cost Optimization: Importing and exporting data via object storage avoids public network traffic costs.
+Within the same region, you can specify intranet transfer for object storage to further reduce costs.

 Notes

-- When using EVENT_NOTIFICATION_MODE, you need to use the role arn authorization method to create the storage connection.
+- When using EVENT_NOTIFICATION_MODE, you must use the role ARN authorization method to create the storage connection.

-- LIST_PURGE mode supports both key and role arn authorization methods.
+- LIST_PURGE mode supports both access key and role ARN authorization.

-- Data Loading Order: Data loading cannot guarantee strict order.
+- Data Loading Order: Data loading cannot guarantee strict ordering.

 - Pipe Latency: Pipe loading time is affected by various factors, including file format, size, and the complexity of the COPY statement.